mr618show/NP-Passport/README.md

 # NPTracker

-An iOS application for keeping track of visited US National Parks
+A lightweight, geo-aware application for keeping track of your visited National Parks in United States

 Completed user stories: